Available as an add-on for the following plans:

-To use SMS in ActiveCampaign, you have to comply with specific regulations that have been imposed by mobile carriers - think carriers like Verizon, AT&T, and T-mobile.
+To use SMS in ActiveCampaign, you must comply with specific regulations that mobile carriers have imposed - like Verizon, AT&T, and T-Mobile.
 One such regulation is what is referred to as “Application-to-person 10-digit long codes,” or A2P 10DLC.
-(For example, your personal phone number is called a 10-digit-long-code.)
+(For example, your personal phone number is called a 10-digit-long code.)

 This regulation is a positive change and will help businesses of all sizes connect with their customers more easily, efficiently, and with higher deliverability.
-Customers will know where messages are coming from and will have a more positive experience when interacting with a company via SMS.
+Customers will know where messages come from and have a more positive experience interacting with a company via SMS.

-All ActiveCampaign Customers who wish to send SMS/Text Messages to recipients with U.S. phone numbers will be required to go through an industry-standard registration process.
-This process will also have a significant impact on the reduction of SMS/Text Spam and Fraud – a critical challenge in the market today.
+All ActiveCampaign Customers wanting to send SMS/Text Messages to recipients with U.S. phone numbers must undergo an industry-standard registration process.
+This process will also significantly impact the reduction of SMS/Text Spam and Fraud – a critical challenge in the market today.

-This article aims to answer your questions related to A2P 10DLC and the registration process.
+This article aims to answer your questions about A2P 10DLC and the registration process.
 It will be continuously updated as new information about this compliance registration process becomes available.

 What is A2P 10DLC registration and what does it mean for my business?